USCbiostats/.github/profile/README.md

 </br>
 </br>

-This github organization is used to warehouse and develop software we are working on, as well as other information, such as guidelines for software development and materials from previous seminars, etc. For example, we run a seminar series known as the "Happy Scientist", to ensure that we are happy, not sad...
+This github organization is used to warehouse and develop software we are working on, you can find those by clicking on the "Repositories" tab above.

+In addition, we also use this organzation to warehouse other information, such as guidelines for software development and materials from previous seminars, etc. For example, we run a seminar series known as the "Happy Scientist", to ensure that we are happy, not sad...

 ![Seminar Flyer HS20](https://github.com/USCbiostats/.github/assets/7833774/9009027c-f9c8-4e24-b63c-ad2e82034c92)

+[Many more details to be added.....]